AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-views-manage-data-views.md

 After initial creation of a data view, you can later edit its name and description.
 You can also remove data views that are no longer useful.

+## Create a data view

+For information on creating and configuring a data view, see <xref:data-views-create-and-configure>.

 ## Edit a data view name and description

 Edit an existing data view to edit its name and description.